 Ping Specific Port with Test-Connection In PowerShell

-The Windows operating system provides the strong command line interface named PowerShell with its recent versions.
+The Windows operating system provides the strong command-line interface named PowerShell with its recent versions.
 PowerShell provides a lot of useful commands like Test-NetConnection .
-The Test-NetConnection can be used to ping specified remote port easily and provides detailed information.
+The Test-NetConnection can be used to ping specified remote ports easily and provides detailed information.
 The Test-NetConnection is the preferred tool over the telnet command for Windows systems.
-The Test-NetConnection command is by default with PowerShell and Windows so there is not need for extra installation process.
+The Test-NetConnection command is by default with PowerShell and Windows so there is no need for an extra installation process.

 The syntax of the Test-NetConnection command is like below.

 Test-NetConnection TARGET -p PORT